fabianbaechli/sentiment_classification_with_tf/tweet_analyzer/documentation/about_text_mining.md

 to a Natural Language Processing task.

 ## RNN
-A recurrent neuronal network is different from a neuronal network.
+A recurrent neuronal network is different from a classic neuronal network.
 Natural language processing is very temporal.
 That means, that the meaning of a word, which comes later in the sentence than the current position, may greatly influence everything that came before.
 If you take the sentence 'I love how you cheated on me you loser', from a NLP perspective, the sentence is very positive at first but then the meaning changes completely.

 A recurrent neuronal network takes this temporal nature of Natural Language Processing into account.
 It achieves this by: